Jam12390/desktop_opal/README.md

 ## Overview

 Desktop Opal (DO) is my personal version of the iOS app Opal which I made as I couldn't find any screen time management apps for windows which I liked.
 DO uses a flutter UI to interact with a python API backend using the winreg module to manage the DisallowRun key in the windows registry.
 Since that was a mouthful, it boils down to Flutter UI frontend --> Python API --> Windows Registry Management.
-The python API runs on port 8000 of the callback IP 127.0.0.1 (URL: http://127.0.0.1:8000/[endpoint]) and listens for post and get requests from the flutter UI.
+The python API runs on port 8000 of the callback IP 127.0.0.1 and listens for post and get requests from the flutter UI.

 ## ⚠️Warnings